clux/kubecon2020/kubecon-talk.md

-now, this isn't generics, but it's consistency. for each, kind, the specific structs are specialized manually via code generation - but the source is present regardless
+now, this isn't generics, but it's consistency. for each, kind, the specific structs are specialized manually via code generation - but the source is present in repo regardless

 and it's not the only file generated. informers logic for every type is also there